TheLastSunset/builder/README.md

-# IntelliJ Platform Plugin Template
+# Generate a inner builder like lombok

 <!-- Plugin description -->
 Generate a inner builder like lombok